KennyVilella/soil_dynamics_cpp/docs/relax.rst

 Impact area
 ^^^^^^^^^^^

-For performance optimization, the simulator only checks for soil instability within the lateral area specified by the `impact_area_` field of the `SimOut` class.
+For performance optimization, the simulator only checks for soil instability within the lateral area specified by the :code:`impact_area_` field of the :code:`SimOut` class.
-The `impact_area_` is a union of two areas: the `bucket_area_`, which corresponds to the lateral area where the bucket is located, and the `relax_area_`, which corresponds to the lateral area where unstable soil has been identified in the previous step.
+The :code:`impact_area_` is a union of two areas: the :code:`bucket_area_`, which corresponds to the lateral area where the bucket is located, and the :code:`relax_area_`, which corresponds to the lateral area where unstable soil has been identified in the previous step.
 By limiting the analysis to this specific region, the simulator achieves significant performance gains and becomes almost independent of the grid size.

 Bucket soil relaxation
 ----------------------

-This is done by the `RelaxBodySoil` function in the `relax.cpp` file.
+This is done by the :code:`RelaxBodySoil` function in the :code:`relax.cpp` file.
-Note that the meaning of the two-digit codes given by the function `CheckUnstableBodyCell` and used by the function `RelaxUnstableBodyBell` is explained in the docstring of the function `CheckUnstableBodyCell`.
+Note that the meaning of the two-digit codes given by the function :code:`CheckUnstableBodyCell` and used by the function :code:`RelaxUnstableBodyBell` is explained in the docstring of the function :code:`CheckUnstableBodyCell`.
-In this section, the main focus is to explain the physical reasoning behind the implementation of the `RelaxUnstableBodyBell` function.
+In this section, the main focus is to explain the physical reasoning behind the implementation of the :code:`RelaxUnstableBodyBell` function.

 Description of the different cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^